How do I know if the dairy products I’m buying are supporting Aussie farmers?

 When buying dairy products, it’s important to buy Australian to support the Aussie dairy farmers and communities that make it.
 It’s good to know that most milk sold in Australia is sourced right here from dairy farms in Australia.

-Rules around country of origin labelling have been introduced by Australian regulators to help people identify what proportion, by weight, of a food’s ingredients are produced in Australia.
+To make it easier for consumers, Australian regulators have introduced country of origin labelling rules.
+These rules help people identify what proportion, by weight, of a food’s ingredients are produced in Australia.

 Mandatory bar charts on most product packaging must show the proportion of Australian ingredients contained in a product (see Australian Grown logo and bar chart example below).